rbickel/KeyVault.CertificateAuthority/readme.md

 ## Limitations and issues

 - As the bicep template defines access policies, deployment on an existing keyvault will override existing access policies
-- The Azure function is deployed using a consumption plan, thuis not integrated with the VNet.
+- The Azure function is deployed using a consumption plan.
 KeyVault must therefore authorize public access (The bicep template doesn't configure KV Firewall)
 - You can generate a client certificate with any existing certificate with its private key in the KeyVault .
 However, only the parent issuer certificate is bundled in the client PEM/PFX certificate (not the complete chain).
 -